Erin N. Marcus, M.D., M.P.H.

 Description of Research

 Dr. Marcus’ research interests focus on cancer screening and prevention and the communication of screening results.
 Her research interests also include health literacy and cancer screening, and disparities in cancer screening and treatment.
-Dr. Marcus’ clinical specialties include health maintenance, preventive medicine, primary care medicine, and women's health.
 She is the recipient of an American Cancer Society Cancer Control Career Development Award for Primary Care Physicians (CCCDA-09-216-01), with a research project focusing on the effective communication of mammography results.
-As part of her ACS CCCDA, Dr. Marcus has conducted a nationwide survey of breast imaging centers to evaluate how they communicate results.
-She is now developing a tool to improve communication of mammography results to low income women.
+As part of her ACS CCCDA, Dr. Marcus conducted a nationwide survey of breast imaging centers to evaluate how they communicate results and developed and tested a tool to improve communication of mammography results to low income women.
+At present, she is conducting a pilot study with support from the South Florida Center for Elimination of Cancer Health Disparities to explore ways of improving the communication of breast density findings to mammography patients.

-- Developing a culturally targeted video and web page to improve knowledge of what happens after a mammogram among black women
+- Developed a culturally targeted video and web page to improve knowledge of what happens after a mammogram among black women

-- Testing a tool to improve the communication of mammogram results in a way that is understandable to medically underserved women
+- Developed a tool to improve the communication of mammogram results in a way that is understandable to medically underserved women

 Selected Cancer-Related Publications